 The Chaffee County Youth Alliance serves our community by creating opportunities, removing barriers and allocating resources to cultivate positive relationships and promote youth and family well-being.

-The Chaffee County Youth Alliance (CCYA) is our local coalition that uses an evidence-based framework known as Communities that Care (CTC).
-CTC is a collaborative, research-based process that helps communities promote positive youth development and prevent unhealthy behaviors.
-Click here to learn more about CTC.
+The Chaffee County Youth Alliance (CCYA) is a local coalition that works to promote positive youth development and prevent unhealthy behaviors using an evidence-based framework called Communities that Care (CTC).
+CTC is a collaborative and research-based process that helps communities like ours create a better environment for young people.

-Parents' attitudes and behavior toward drugs, crime, and violence influence the attitudes and behavior of their children.
+Parents' attitudes and behaviors towards drugs, crime, and violence significantly influence their children's attitudes and behaviors.

 We are dedicated to creating a community where all youth can thrive, and we appreciate your support in our efforts.
 Feel free to reach out to us if you have any questions or want to get involved.
 Together, we can make a positive difference in the lives of our young people.